-Second Class Requirements:
+Second Class Swim Requirements:

-8a.
-Tell what precautions must be taken for a safe swim

-8b.
-Demonstrate your ability to jump feet first into water over your head in depth, level off and swim 25 feet on the surface, stop, turn sharply, resume swimming, return to starting place.

-8c.
-Demonstrate water rescue methods by reaching with your arm or leg, by reaching with a suitable object, and by throwing lines and objects.
-Explain why swimming rescues should not be attempted when a reaching or throwing rescue is possible, and explain why and how a rescue swimmer should avoid contact with the victim.
+- 5a.
+Tell what precautions must be taken for a safe swim. - 5b.
+Demonstrate your ability to pass the BSA beginner test: Jump feetfirst into water over your head in depth, level off and swim 25 feet on the surface, stop, turn sharply, resume swimming, then return to your starting place.[2] - 5c.
+Demonstrate water rescue methods by reaching with your arm or leg, by reaching with a suitable object, and by throwing lines and objects.[2] - 5d.
+Explain why swimming rescues should not be attempted when a reaching or throwing rescue is possible.
+Explain why and how a rescue swimmer should avoid contact with the victim.

-First Class Requirements:
+First Class Swim Requirements:

-9c.
+- 6a.
+Successfully complete the BSA swimmer test. - 6e.
 With a helper and a practice victim, show a line rescue both as tender and as rescuer.
-The practice victim will be approximately 30 feet from shore in deep water.
+(The practice victim should be approximately 30 feet from shore in deep water.)